section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 2. Reduction in Redundancy: With inline styles, you can avoid redundant code and only declare CSS styles to a particular element when needed, this way, all extraneous code sis removed.

 3. External stylesheets: Inline-styles aren't the only way to write CSS.
-External stylesheets keeps your codebase organized and allows you to store all CSS code within a single file and reference them in webpages that need them.
+External stylesheets keep your codebase organized and allows you to store all CSS code within a single file and reference them in webpages that need them.

 4. Media Queries: The use of media queries allows you to specify the application of specific CSS rules for a particular screen layout and media types or devices.